vieapps/Components.WebSockets/README.md

 - Action onSuccess: Fired when the server is started successfully
 - Action<Exception> onFailed: Fired when the server is failed to start
-- Action<WebSocketConnection, WebSocketReceiveResult, ArraySegment<byte>> onMessageReceived: Fired when got a message that sent from a client
+- Action<WebSocketConnection, WebSocketReceiveResult, ArraySegment&lg;byte&gt;> onMessageReceived: Fired when got a message that sent from a client
 - Action<WebSocketConnection> onConnectionEstablished: Fired when the connection is established
 - Action<WebSocketConnection> onConnectionBroken: Fired when the connection is broken
 - Action<WebSocketConnection, Exception> onConnectionError: Fired when the connection got an error